apurba600/Airbnb_Price_Prediction/README.md

 # Exploratory Data Analysis (EDA)

 We will start by importing the files and analyzing the data to understand the distribution and relationship among features.
-We will also remove duplicate and null values, describe and get info on the data, convert target values to proper datatype
+We will also remove duplicate and null values, describe and get info on the data, convert target values to proper data